alaurens/RoadSegmentation/README.md

 * `mask_to_submission`: This file contains functions used for submission, given to us by the professor.

-* `model.py`: This file contains the definition of the 2 possible versions of the U-net, one with 3 pooling layers and one with 4.
+* `model.py`: This file contains the definition of the 2 possible versions of the U-Net, one with 3 pooling layers and one with 4.

 * `neural_net_blocks.py`: This file contains the different building blocks used to build the larger neural network.